poshjosh/rate-limiter-javaee/README.md

 }
 ```

-__6. Configure rate limiting__
+__5. Configure rate limiting__

 Configure rate limiting as described in the [rate-limiter-web-core documentation](https://github.com/poshjosh/rate-limiter-web-core).

 __Notes:__

-When you configure rate limiting from the `RateLimitProperties` you implement:
+When you configure rate limiting from the `RateLimitProperties` you implement, you could:

+- Configure rate limiting of specific resources from application properties by using the
-- By using the fully qualified class name as the group name we can configure rate limiting
+  fully qualified class name as the rate-limit group name.
-  of specific resources from application configuration properties.

-- You could also narrow the specified properties to a specific method.
-For example, in this case,
+- Narrow the specified properties to a specific method.
+For example, in this case, by using
-  by using `com.myapplicatioon.web.rest.MyResource.greet(java.lang.String)` as the group name.
+  `com.myapplicatioon.web.rest.MyResource.greet(java.lang.String)` as the group name.

-If you create a `org.springframework.cache.Cache` named `com.looseboxes.ratelimiter.web.spring.cache`
-(the default cache name), it will be used to create the default `RateCache`.

 Enjoy! :wink: